 Go Early and Watch the Weather

-Wind is an equally big factor that applies far less when you’re backpacking.
+The wind is an equally big factor that applies far less when you’re backpacking.
 Learn the patterns and listen to the forecast.
 On the west coast, most sunny days will have a northwest wind that rises shortly after noon and builds in strength.
 Don’t be caught unawares by this familiar pattern.

 Know Your Route